Johann Carl Loth

 Johann Carl Loth (Baptized 8 August 1632 – 6 October 1698) was a German Baroque painter who spent most of his life in Venice.
 His name is also rendered as Johann Karl, Karel and, in Italy, Carlotto or Carlo Lotti.

 He specialized in history paintings; generally crowded group scenes.
 His subjects were typically from classical mythology or the Old Testament.

 Biography

-He was born in Munich, Bavaria.
+He was born in Munich, in the Electorate of Bavaria.
 According to the biographer, Arnold Houbraken, he was one of the three grand masters of art named "Karel", or "Carl" (the other two were Karel Dujardin and Karel Marat, usually called Carlo Maratta).